 - 2017 – 2020

 - M.A. in Modern, Post-Colonial and Comparative Literatures at the University of Bologna.
-Title of Master thesis: The Reception of Evgeny Evtushenko’s Poetry in Italy.
+Master thesis: The Reception of Evgeny Evtushenko’s Poetry in Italy.

 - 2013 – 2017

 - B.A. in Foreign Languages and Literatures at the University of Bologna.
-Topic of Bachelor thesis: Master and Margarita of Mikhail Bulgakov.
+Bachelor thesis: Master and Margarita of Mikhail Bulgakov.
 Comparison Between the Integral First Italian Edition and a Reduced Scholastic Edition.